The DPS owns three ‘Deltic’ locomotives, plus a cab from scrapped D9008 ‘The Green Howards’.

 55019 is now confined to preserved railway operation (although it can be hauled on the main line), as it does not have OTMR equipment.
-In 2017, it took part in the DPS 40th anniversary celebrations and the Bluebell Railway, and in 2017 is booked to appear at the Seven Valley, Keighley & Worth Valley and Spa Valley Railways.
+In 2017, it took part in the DPS 40th anniversary celebrations and the Bluebell Railway, and in 2018 is booked to appear at various railways.

 Cab - 55008 The Green Howards